Preparation Overview

 In this step, the department completes the Position Authorization Form and submits form(s) to their dean.
 The Position Authorization Form is used to gain approval to post the position and hire the employee.
 If approved by the dean and provost, the form will be submitted to Human Resources (HR).

-The Search Committee Chair plays an important role.
-The chair leads the committee in the recruitment and selection of quality candidates and is also responsible for maintaining a consistent, confidential, and defensively compliant search.
-This means making sure all committee members follow the Human Resources and Equal Opportunity Compliance procedures, moving all applicants in the employment hiring system (PageUp) system, and submitting paperwork and record keeping documents to Human Resources.
+The Search Committee Chair plays an important role and will be chosen by the hiring supervisor (Department Chair, Dean, or designated individual).
+The chair leads the committee in the recruitment and evaluation of quality candidates and is also responsible for maintaining a consistent, confidential, and defensively compliant search.
+This means making sure all committee members follow the Human Resources (HR) and Equal Opportunity Compliance (EOC) procedures, moving all applicants in the employment hiring system (PageUp), and submitting paperwork and record keeping documents to HR.
 The Search Chair also plays a large role in creating a meeting environment where all committee members are empowered to participate, as well as acts as a watchdog to ensure elimination of bias in all hiring steps.

 All inquiries and requests from candidates must be referred to the chair of the search committee only.